ethz-asl/deep_motion_planning/README.md

 rosrun mission_control mission_control_node.py _mission_file:=$(rospack find mission_control)/missions/rooms.txt _deep_motion_planner:=True
 ```
 The parameter <_mission_file> defines the path to the mission definition that you want to execute.
-The example above assumes that you are in the top folder of your catkin workspace.

 ## Packages
 ### stage_worlds